Protestant Cay: History

 Local legend says the island is named because the Catholic French rulers of the late 1600s wanted all of non-Catholic faith to be segregated and interred on the offshore islet.
 As only Catholics were allowed burials on Saint Croix, people of other faiths were buried on Protestant Cay.

+During the years as a Danish colony, Protestantism became the principal faith of the islands.
+In the 19th century.
+Protestant Cay was the residence of the local chief pilot.

 Threatened species

 The endemic Saint Croix ground lizard once roamed Saint Croix and all nearby islands and islets, but is now only found on Protestant and Green Cays off Saint Croix’s northern coast.